Features

 Module structure

-root folder within your module for all Magewire-related code.
+We encourage everyone to use the src/ root folder within your module for all Magewire-related code.

 Components should reside directly in this folder or be organized into subdirectories.

-Features should also be placed within src/
+Features should also be placed within src/, using a Features/ folder.

--prefixed subfolder, which contains everything related to that feature.
+Each feature should be grouped inside a Support-prefixed subfolder, which contains everything related to that feature.

 As a general rule within the core, feature naming follows a prefix convention: